shaoguangwu/GenericMatrix/README.md

     std::cout << matrix2 << std::endl;
 ```

-(Compiled by gcc7.4.0) The Result is:
+(Compiled by gcc 7.4.0) The Result is:

 ```cpp
 GenericMatrix<2, 4, f>(